“Which Account Do I Pull From First?” A Guide to Smarter Retirement Withdrawals

 The Behavioral Side of Withdrawal Strategy

-Having a clear, written withdrawal plan takes a lot of that pressure off.
-When you know which account you're pulling from and why, you're far less likely to second-guess yourself when markets get bumpy or make reactive moves that throw off an otherwise solid plan.
+Having a clear, written withdrawal plan takes that pressure off.
+When you know which account you're pulling from and why, you're less likely to second-guess yourself when markets get bumpy or make reactive moves that throw off an otherwise solid plan.

 Think of it as guardrails: a defined spending amount, a clear account order, and a scheduled check-in to revisit when things change.